-FUT (follicular unit transplantation) is a technique used to remove healthy hair follicles from one area of the body and transplant them to a spot where hair is sparse, balding, or thinning.
-While FUE is the most popular method, more than 21% of male patients and 42% of female patients choose FUT [1].
+FUT (Follicular Unit Transplantation) is a hair restoration technique used to remove healthy hair follicles from one area of the body and transplant them to a spot where hair is sparse, balding, or thinning.

 FUT leaves some light scarring around the back and sides of the head.
 So it’s more popular with people who wear their hair long.
 That’s why it’s a common choice for female hair transplants.

-FUT works by surgically removing a strip of skin that contains healthy hair follicles from a safe donor site on your scalp.
-A safe donor site is an area where the follicles are unaffected by male pattern baldness or female pattern hair loss — usually the back or side of the scalp.
+The FUT procedure involves surgeons removing a strip of skin that contains healthy hair follicles from a safe donor site on your scalp.
+A safe donor site is an area where the hair follicles are unaffected by male-pattern baldness or female-pattern hair loss.
+This is usually the back or side of the scalp.
 This strip of skin is then dissected into individual hair grafts.

 Your surgeon will then make small incisions in your balding areas and transplant these grafts into the cuts.
-As the cuts heal and the grafts settle, they’ll begin to produce new hair growth.
+As the cuts heal and the grafts settle, the transplanted hair will begin to produce new hair growth.

 Here’s a step-by-step guide to what happens before, during and after FUT surgery: